All Episodes

 Republicans aren't going to have a thing to say about this.

-Harry Reed's gonna take care of that.
+Harry Reid's going to take care of that.

-Obama is now, he proposes raising the tax on dividends all the way to 40%.
+He proposes raising the tax on dividends all the way to 40%.

-Here's Sarah Palin standing up for capitalism and bringing down the House at CPAC.
+Here's Sarah Palin standing up for capitalism and bringing down the house at CPAC.

-He says that he has a jobs plan out, a jobs plan to win the future.
+He says that he has a jobs plan now.

-WTF, I know.
+I know.

 WTF plan.